spectralDNS/shenfun/docs/source/introduction.rst

 where the matrix :math:`A \in \mathbb{R}^{N \times N}`.

-The choice of basis for :math:`v(\boldsymbol{x})` is highly central to the method.
+The choice of basis functions :math:`v(\boldsymbol{x})` is highly central to the method.
-For the Galerkin method to be *spectral*, the basis is usually chosen as linear combinations of Chebyshev, Legendre, Laguerre, Hermite or trigonometric functions.
+For the Galerkin method to be *spectral*, the basis is usually chosen as linear combinations of Chebyshev, Legendre, Laguerre, Hermite, Jacobi or trigonometric functions.
 In one spatial dimension typical choices for :math:`\phi_k` are

 .. math::